willsputra/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.homePlanet = "Mars"
 ```

+---> NO, BECAUSE HOME PLANET IS A LET

 ### Question 2

 Can you fix the class definition above so that it _does_ work?

+---> var homePlanet: String

 ### Question 3